Type 2 Diabetes Diet

 5. Move Around More

 Exercise can play a significant role in type 2 diabetes.
 Therefore, moving around more can help you with your type 2 diabetes diet.
-You may see in our membership program that exercise does not have to involve driving to a gym and then spending hours at the gym.
+You may see that effective exercise does not have to involve driving to a gym and then spending hours at the gym.
+Basic household chores, gardening, or yard-work can help lower your blood sugar.

 6. Avoid Over-Medicating Yourself

 And last, but not least, be careful not to over-medicate yourself.
-If you have read our type 2 diabetes series, you are aware that type 2 diabetes results from less than ideal food choices and not enough exercise.
-Therefore, type 2 diabetes can be reversed.
-As you start to eat healthy, lose weight and feel good on a type 2 diabetes diet, you may need less insulin or other diabetes medications.
-We live and we learn…join other like-minded individuals in our membership program or take the 30-Day Low Carb Diet Challenge to help you improve your type 2 diabetes diet.
+If you have been reading our type 2 diabetes series, you are aware that type 2 diabetes results from less than ideal food choices and/or not getting enough exercise.
+Therefore, you can reverse type 2 diabetes without medication.
+As you start eating healthy, losing weight and feeling good on a type 2 diabetes diet, you may need less insulin or diabetes medications.